- 2010-2015 Toyota Prius

-Hagens Berman is investigating a hazardous brake defect affecting hundreds of thousands of Toyota vehicles that reportedly causes the vehicle's braking system to completely fail, leading to high risk of crash, injury and potential fatality.
-The defect is believed to stem from the vehicles' brake booster pump assemblies, which a Toyota dealership owner reportedly has stated is "causing crashes that are injuring people," adding that "Toyota is mishandling it."
+Hagens Berman investigated a hazardous brake defect thought to affect hundreds of thousands of Toyota vehicles that reportedly caused the vehicle's braking system to completely fail, leading to high risk of crash, injury and potential fatality.
+The defect was believed to stem from the vehicles' brake booster pump assemblies, which a Toyota dealership owner reportedly stated was "causing crashes that are injuring people," adding that "Toyota is mishandling it."

-Owners report that the defect essentially renders their brakes inoperative under normal driving conditions.
+Owners reported that the defect essentially rendered their brakes inoperative under normal driving conditions.

 TOYOTA OWNER COMPLAINTS

-Toyota owners have detailed instances of brake failure and crashes in reports to the NHTSA:
+Toyota owners detailed instances of brake failure and crashes in reports to the NHTSA: